green1e/Interview-Questions-for-SDE/README.md

 6) Given an array of n-1 integers from 1 to n.
 Find the missing number.
 7) Given a sudoku, write a program to check whether it is a valid sudoku or not.

-That's it, from my side.
-Thank you and hope this helps.
-Solutions you find on the internet but if you need them, let me know and I will add them here.
+That's it from my side.
+Hope this helps.
+Solutions you can find on the internet but if you need them, let me know and I will add them here.